DivyaPalGit/Portfolio/BubbleD/controller/README.md

 To connect the BubbleD software to the external controller the `StandardFrimata.ino` should be uploaded to the Teensy 4.1 microcontroller board.

 ## Dependencies
 ArduinoIDE with Teensyduino (for installation see https://www.pjrc.com/teensy/tutorial.html) is needed to upload the `StandardFrimata.ino` to the Teensy 4.1 microcontroller board.
 After installation of ArduinoIDE, the `StandardFrimata.ino` can be found in `Arduino/libraries/Firmata/examples/StandardFirmata` and for it to work with Teensy 4.1 the following additions are required in the `Boards.h` stored in `Arduino/libraries/Firmata`.
-For the purpose of completion, the `StandardFrimata.ino` and `Board.h` used during development is provided in the folder [StandardFirmata](StandardFirmata).

 ```
 // Teensy 4.0 & 4.1